gao-hongnan/gaohn-galaxy/galaxy/probability_theory/04_continuous_random_variables/from_discrete_to_continuous.md

 name: mit1805_integration_modified
 ---
 Notice that in the last interval, the interval is too large and therefore the approximation is not good.
 The one shaded with red is the actual area under the curve between the interval $[x_{n-1}, x_{n}$ where as the rectangle area (includes the green line) will over approximate.
 ```

-## Further Readings
+## References and Further Readings

 - Chan, Stanley H. "Chapter 4.1.
 Probability Density Function."
 In Introduction to Probability for Data Science, 172-180.
 Ann Arbor, Michigan: Michigan Publishing Services, 2021.
 - Pishro-Nik, Hossein.
 "Chapter 4.1.1.
 Probability Density Function (PDF)" In Introduction to Probability, Statistics, and Random Processes, 226-230.
 Kappa Research, 2014.
 - [Intuition of PDF](https://mathinsight.org/probability_density_function_idea)
 - [Stanford CS70](https://stanford.edu/~dntse/classes/cs70_fall09/note18_fall09.pdf)
 - [PSU STAT 414](https://online.stat.psu.edu/stat414/lesson/14/14.1)